MiltonGreat/Brain-Tumor-Classification/README.md

 - Use **SHAP (SHapley Additive exPlanations)** to interpret model predictions.
 - Use **LIME (Local Interpretable Model-agnostic Explanations)** to highlight regions contributing to predictions.

+### Key Findings

+- Strengths: High accuracy in detecting “No Tumor” and “Pituitary Tumor” classes.
+- Challenges: Underperformance in “Meningioma” classification due to data imbalance.
+- Impact: Demonstrated the feasibility of using CNNs for medical image classification with transparent decision-making.

 ### **Key Results**

 - **Model Architecture**: